Aditya1722/Presto-single-pulse-search-explaination-/README.md

             print("  Now searching...")

 ```
-* first we copied the stds and sort it in an array `sort_stds` then try to find the max std deviation in the lower and higher part of `sort_stds`
+* soritng stds in `sort_stds` then try to find the max std deviation in the lower and higher part of `sort_stds`
-* Then store those indexes of max change and calculate the std of std and store it in std_stds  and also median of this in `median_stds`
+* Then store those indexes of max change and calculate the std of std and store it in `std_stds`  and also median of this in `median_stds`
-* Now searching for bad chunks to not waste time on searching them
+* Now searching for bad chunks to not waste time on searching them and by applying some threshold we get the badblocks index and replace them by median_stds
-*
+* or else jsut create empty array for bad_blocks
 ```
 # Now normalize all of the data and reshape it to 1-D
             timeseries /= stds[:,np.newaxis]